 Net-metering allows homeowners and businesses with solar energy installed on-site (often on their rooftops) to feed electricity they do not use back into the grid.
 Customers are only billed for their “net” electricity use, and the energy they export to the grid helps serve nearby customers.
 Net-metering is a huge incentive to installing solar and improves grid reliability for everyone.
 Yet Virginia law restricts residential customers from net-metering with solar systems greater than 20 kilowatts, while placing a cap on non-residential customers.

-We will continue to push to raise barriers on solar and make it more accessible to Virginians across the state, both in next year’s legislative session and at the grassroots level.
+We will continue to push to raise barriers on solar and make it more accessible to Virginians across the state, both in statewide policy and at the grassroots level.

 Excessive Standby Charges